 The product of a completely sustainable chain of creation, Drenthe Heath was first presented in 2005 by Claudy Jongstra, a Dutch textile artist based in Spannum, the Netherlands.
 With both environmental and artisanal conservation at the center of her work, Jongstra has mastered the ancient technique of making wool felt since 1994.
 Known for monumental hand-felted artworks and architectural installations comprising raw and woven natural fibers, Jongstra maintains her own flock of indigenous Drenthe Heath sheep which she combines with wool from Merino and Wensleydale breeds, natural mulberry silk, woven silk chiffon, and locally harvested biodynamic dyestuffs to make Drenthe Heath.
-Guided by a dedication to biodiversity and sustainability, Jongstra additionally raises bees and operates a smallscale biodynamic farm and bakery in the northern Netherlands.
+Guided by a dedication to biodiversity and sustainability, Jongstra additionally raises bees and operates a small-scale biodynamic farm and bakery in the northern Netherlands.

-Drenthe Heath sheep are integral to Jongstra’s practice—not only as relates to the felt, but also because they contribute towards the ecological preservation of the Dutch moorlands, which depends on traditional landscape management practices, such as grazing.
+Drenthe Heath sheep are integral to Jongstra’s practice—not only as it relates to the felt, but also because they contribute towards the ecological preservation of the Dutch moorlands, which depends on traditional landscape management practices, such as grazing.
 Europe’s oldest breed of sheep, Drenthe Heath are raised primarily for vegetation management rather than wool or meat production.
 The disappearance of these practices in combination with increased pollution has accelerated the natural transformation of heathland into woodland.
 Without management, loss of the heathland would quickly endanger a range of biotopes and ecosystems.
-After threat of extinction due to chemical fertilizers, conservation efforts for Drenthe Heath sheep began in 1948 with the discovery of a herd in the Dutch village of Ruinen.
+After threat of extinction due tochemical fertilizers, conservation efforts for Drenthe Heath sheep began in 1948 with the discovery of a herd in the Dutch village of Ruinen.
 Today there are over 1,200 Drenthe Heath in the world.
 Jongstra’s flock, under the careful orchestration of an expert shepherd, maintains vegetative biodiversity, thus supporting habitat diversity and many associated species of flora and fauna.
 The sheep also disperse the heath seeds while grazing, sowing the future landscapes as they roam.

 Jongstra’s approach to sourcing dyes is similarly immersive, with a dedicated biodynamic garden adjacent to her dye workshop.
-After noting that many surrounding farms operated on a monoculturebased economic model—with potato, grass, and grain dominating the landscape—Jongstra launched Northern Colors, and initiative to promote biodiversity across the northern Netherlands.
-By creating an economic incentive, Studio Claudy Jongstra has enabled eight local farmers to dedicate a portion of their native land to traditional natural dye plants like woad (European indigo).
-Madder, and chamomile.
-The limited-edition color selected by Sies Marjan, 010 Kelp, is hand-dyed using walnut husks, onion skins, indigo, and Madder grown in Jongstra’s own biodynamic dye garden and local farms affiliated with her Northern Colors initiative.
+After noting that many surrounding farms operated on a monoculture-based economic model—with potato, grass, and grain dominating the landscape—Jongstra launched Northern Colors, an initiative to promote biodiversity across the northern Netherlands.
+By creating an economic incentive, Studio Claudy Jongstra has enabled eight local farmers to dedicate a portion of their native land to traditional natural dye plants like woad (European indigo), Madder, and chamomile.
+The limited-edition color selected by Sies Marjan, 010 Kelp, is hand-dyed using walnut husks, yellow onion skins, indigo, and Madder grown in Jongstra’s own biodynamic dye garden and local farms affiliated with her Northern Colors initiative.

 About Claudy Jongstra